 Other eligibility issues may be identified in the application process.

-Work-Study Employment—Students can request a work-study job as part of their Financial Aid package.
+Students can request a work-study job as part of their Financial Aid package.
 LCC staff will help students determine their eligibility.
 Students may work on or off campus for up to 19 hours a week while attending school.
 LCC participates in both the federal and state work-study programs.
 A limited number of student help jobs are also available.
-More information is available at lowercolumbia.edu/student-employment.

-Loans—LCC offers Federal Direct Loans and parent (PLUS) loans up to the cost of attendance.
+LCC offers Federal Direct Loans and parent (PLUS) loans up to the cost of attendance.
 The maximum loan amount awarded depends on student need, dependent status, and year in college.
 Students must complete loan counseling, a master promissory note and submit a loan worksheet.
 PLUS applicants use a separate loan application.
-For more information, contact the student loan coordinator at 360.442.2393

-Scholarships—LCC's online scholarship application system allows students to apply for multiple scholarships with a single application.
+LCC's online scholarship application system allows students to apply for multiple scholarships with a single application.
 Awards vary from $500 to $5,000.
 Scholarship applications are typically available during spring quarter for the upcoming academic year.
-More information is available at lowercolumbia.edu/scholarships.

 Resident veterans who served in a combat zone or who provided direct support to American soldiers in a combat zone may qualify for special tuition rates and other financial aid.
 Assistance with completing the process to apply for college funds, veteran’s health benefits and other help is provided by the Veterans’ Affairs Coordinator’s office.
 To get started, veterans need Copy #4 of their DD Form 214, Report of Separation from Active Service.
-For more information, contact the Veteran's Office at 360.442.2395.

-Students will be notified of any financial aid awards through the Financial Aid Portal (see Step 3).
+Students will be notified of any financial aid awards through the Financial Aid Portal at lowercolumbia.edu/financial-aid/portal.
 Students should read their award notice carefully.

-The student should also review information about class changes or academic progress that might impact the award.
+The student should also review information about class changes or academic progress that might affect the award.